How do you refresh old content on your affiliate site for better SEO results?

 Examples and scenarios (generic)

-Converting listicles into a pillar resource: Replace dated listicle-style pages with a single pillar page that organizes the topic into sections, links to detailed subtopics, and clearly aligns with both informational and transactional intents relevant to affiliates.
+Converting listicles into a pillar resource: Replace dated listicle-style pages with a pillar page that organizes the topic into sections, links to detailed subtopics, and clearly aligns with both informational and transactional intents relevant to affiliates.

 Checklist: quick-action items before, during and after a refresh